- Number of A levels required:

 - Required subjects and grades:

-- Preferred subjects: Biology, Chemistry, Economics, Geography, Human Biology, Mathematics, Physics, Psychology, Sport Studies/Physical Education, Statistics, English Language, English Literature, English language/Literature, History and Sociology.
+°Preferred subjects at A level: Biology, Chemistry, Economics, Geography, Human Biology, Mathematics, Physics, Psychology, Sport Studies/Physical Education, Statistics, English Language, English Literature, English language/Literature, History, Sociology, Politics, Environmental Science, Geology

 Some offers of ABB will be made to those applicants with multiple A levels from the preferred list and an exceptional supporting statement.